cecid/hermes-docs/docs/source/message_signing.rst

 In order to store a private key for message signing, a keystore is needed.
 Under current implementation, only PKCS12 keystore is supported.
 If Hermes was installed using the installer, there are keystore files placed in the folder called :file:`security` under both ebMS and AS2/AS2 Plus plugins.

-To enable message signing, please configure the plugin with a corresponding keystore.
-A default keystore setting can be set through the installer or you can create a new customized keystore.
+To enable message signing, you need to configure the plugin with a corresponding keystore.
+You can set the default keystore settings when running the installer or you can create a new customized keystore.
 To learn more about generating a keystore, please refer to :ref:`generate-cert`.

 Sender configuration
 ^^^^^^^^^^^^^^^^^^^^